-In tradition Indian cuisine when food is served in a thali there are several items that need to be in it.
-Namely roti/chapati, rice, one or two curries, one or two dry subzi, some from of yoghurt, papad, and a sweet item.
+In traditional Indian cuisine when food is served in a thali there are several items that need to be in it.
+Namely roti/chapati, rice, one or two curries, one or two dry subzi, some form of yoghurt, papad, and a sweet item.
 In that thali, a pickle is a must.
 In many restaurants, Indian thalis are still served in India as well as abroad.

 - 1kg green, hard, unripe mangoes

 - Wash and chop the mangoes into very small pieces and remove the stone.

 - Mix salt and turmeric powder and leave it in a covered stainless steel pot for 24 hours, mangoes will release some water.

 - Remove the water and spread the mangoes on a clean dry cloth for 2-3 hours.